jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 :  This command is a bit more complicated global search and the find replace.
 The first *g* tells us to search globally for the occurence of the pattern following it.
 Once it finds that pattern then substitute the old value (Tuesday in this case) for the new value (Wendesday in this case).
 It seems a little redundant so their is a short cut of a double space to omit the repeated pattern: ```g/Tuesday/s//Wednesday/g```

+s/Tuesday//g

+: This command will find the word *Tuesday* and globally replace it with '' or basaically remove it.

 ### Why keybindings are as they are

   When looking at the patterns of the keybindings in __vi__ they seem a little strange.
 The reason they were created the way they were had to due with the brand of terminal that __vi__ was created on.
 Remember the standard IBM keyboard we are used to using wasn't created until 1981 on the [IBM PC 5150](https://en.wikipedia.org/wiki/IBM_Personal_Computer "5150").
 The type of terminal and keyboard in use at UC Berkely by Bill Joy was, at that time a competitor to the DEC VT 100 terminals, called the [ADM-3A terminal](https://en.wikipedia.org/wiki/ADM-3A "ADM-3A") [^81].
 It happened that the ESC key was where the modern caps lock key is and that is why ESC is the key used to change modes.
 The convention just stuck, Unix is more about tradition than reason one could say.